Bunjwah

 Bunjwah (also known as Bonjwah or Bonzwah) is a tehsil located in the Kishtwar district of Jammu and Kashmir, India.

+Water Springs

+Elders say that there used to be 52 water springs in this area, which is why it was named 'Bunjwah'; locally, the number 52 is referred to as 'Bunja'.

 Governance

 As of 2020, groups demanded separate subdivision status Bunjwah increased with arguments of negligence by the district administration.

 Geography

 Bunjwah is located 60 km from its district headquarters, Kishtwar.
 It borders Saroor, Nagseni Padhyarna, the Padder of Kishtwar district, Chilly, Bhalessa, Bhatyas, and the Challer of Doda district.
 Another of its boundaries runs along Himachal Pradesh's road towards Chamba.